benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 According to the figure, there is a decreasing trend of better performance with higher k.
-The lowest RMSE is achieved when k
-=
-80
-.
-However, it is worth mentioning that k
+The lowest RMSE is achieved when k is 8.
+However, it is worth mentioning that k = 52 and >84 are also good.
-=
-52 and >84 are also good.
 The result suggests a range of values which can be used in GridSearchCV()for parameter tunning.
+Next I ran GridSearchCV to find the optimal parameter settings.
+The parameter settings for the model that reduced RMSE the most are:

     2.7097656150739744
     {'n_epochs': 30, 'lr_all': 0.01, 'reg_all': 0.4, 'n_factors': 80}

+**Model Metrics for Matrix Factorization (SVD) method after rerunning with the tuned paramters**

     RMSE: 2.6736
     MAE:  2.1434